fbpx

 Family snorkel

 I’ve always thought that my kids were as slippery as seals, especially in the water.
 For them, it’s all about diving, playing and splashing in the ocean.
 This time, though, they aren’t alone – real baby sea lions are swimming right along with them.
-We’re on an adventure family vacation in Baja, Mexico, organized through Boundless Journeys, and this is only one day of many in the crystal clear water of the Sea of Cortez.
-We decided to try out Boundless Journeys (www.boundlessjourneys.com) for a different kind of family vacation, largely because of their excellent reviews.
+We’re on an Mexico adventure tour, organized through Boundless Journeys, and this is only one day of many in the crystal clear water of the Sea of Cortez.
+We decided to try out Boundless Journeys for a different kind of family vacation, largely because of their excellent reviews.
 They’ve been selected as “One of the Top 10 Tour Operators in the World” by Travel + Leisure magazine and one of the “Best Adventure Travel Companies on Earth” by National Geographic ADVENTURE magazine.
 Baja Sure, we’ve done the all-inclusives in Puerto Vallarta and Riviera Maya, and we’ve had a ball when we were there.
 But here in Baja, we’re camping on a beach and exploring the blooming desert a week after the season’s rains.
-We are also excited to do boating and water sports as we know it will become one of the most exciting parts of our trip.
 We’re physically challenging ourselves every day by kayaking and hiking, snorkeling and swimming.
 And then we’re relaxing back at camp, as the talented and hospitable staff cooks the fish we catch, plus a heck of a lot more.
 Let me start by saying that we aren’t usually as physically active as some of the other folks on this trip.
 There are some pretty darn good fishermen, some people who kayak every weekend (even in the freezing waters of the American Northwest), and some people who just have that “I should be on Survivor” look.
 But it’s truly not a big deal.
 First, our guide, Miguel, assumes that all of us are novices and runs us through kayaking techniques and “wet exits” (important for when your kayak tips over) before we’re allowed out on the bay.
 Second, the group is all about bonding and helping each other, great for little and big guests alike (I’ll admit that I occasionally needed a hand getting in and out of the motorized skiff, for example).
 I’m especially happy about the fact that everyone’s a good sport (a value I’m always trying to drum into my kids.)
 They’re all into enjoying the outdoors and not into competing over who can catch the most fish or kayak the fastest.
 Espiritu Santo Island in the Sea of Cortez provides the perfect base camp for our exploration of this aquatic playground.
 And it’s easy – the outfitter provides motorized skiffs to take us to outlying islands and the locals’ favorite fishing and snorkeling spots.
 Over the course of five days, we see it all: hidden coves with bird estuaries chock full of colorful birds, white sand beaches, interesting rock formations with caves (no lions in them, much to the kids’ disappointment), and several coral reefs.
 And of course, there’s always the choice of relaxing on the beach with a good book, soaking up the warm Baja sun.
 Our Itinerary Our trip started with an admittedly long trip from Philadelphia to Charlotte to Mexico City to La Paz, a city of 300,000 on the very tip of Baja.
 It all actually wasn’t so bad, though, considering that no single flight was longer than about three hours.
 The hardest part?
 Navigating through the Mexico City airport, where the international terminal is several miles from the domestic one.
 We had to take a bus from terminal to terminal – no biggie, except that the signage was very poor, and we walked up and down a long concourse several times before we finally figured it out.
 (Tip: Other trip participants connected through Guadalajara or Los Angeles, so check into those options, too).
 Once we arrived in La Paz, it was a cinch – Miguel picked us up at the airport and took us the short distance to La Perla, the waterfront hotel where we stayed overnight.

 Our seaside accommodations